skyflowapi/skyflow-iOS/README.md

 ```

 #### Step 4 :  Collect data from Elements
-When you submit the form, call the `collect(callback: Skyflow.CollectCallback, options: Skyflow.CollectOptions? = nil)` method on the container object.
+When you submit the form, call the `collect(callback: Skyflow.CollectCallback, options: Skyflow.CollectOptions? = Skyflow.CollectOptions())` method on the container object.
 The options parameter takes a `Skyflow.CollectOptions` object as shown below:
 ```swift
 // Non-PCI records
 let nonPCIRecords = Skyflow.AdditionalFields(records: [